 Damage from data breaches is often not confined to the logged incident.
 If the fruits of a data breach spur additional fraud through the misuse of the lost information, or a threat to wellbeing of a company or government, the data’s legitimate owner or custodian may face civil or criminal fines.

-“My bank suffered 2 major data breaches last year, so I think I’ll be packing up and taking my business elsewhere.
+“My bank suffered two major data breaches last year, so I think I’ll be packing up and taking my business elsewhere.
 The risk is just too big to stay with them.”